-2. In sabre, it is forbidden to protect the target area or to substitute another part of the body for the target area by covering it (cf. t.158-162, t.165, t.170); any touch scored by the fencer at fault is annulled.

-a) If, during the fencing phrase, there is protection or substitution of a valid surface, the fencer at fault will be penalized as specified for offenses of the 1st group (cf. t.29).

-b) If, during the fencing phrase, as a result of protection or substitution of a valid surface, a touch correctly given is registered as not valid, the fencer at fault will be penalized as specified for offenses of the 1st group (cf. t.158-162, t.165, t.170) and the touch will be awarded by the Referee.
+- 2. In sabre, it is forbidden to protect the target area or to substitute another part of the body for the target area by covering it (cf. t.158-162, t.165, t.170); any touch scored by the fencer at fault is annulled. - a) If, during the fencing phrase, there is protection or substitution of a valid surface, the fencer at fault will be penalized as specified for offenses of the 1st group (cf. t.29). - b) If, during the fencing phrase, as a result of protection or substitution of a valid surface, a touch correctly given is registered as not valid, the fencer at fault will be penalized as specified for offenses of the 1st group (cf. t.158-162, t.165, t.170) and the touch will be awarded by the Referee.

-A touch which arrives on a non-valid part of the target is not counted as a touch; it does not stop the fencing phrase and does not annul any subsequent touches.
+A touch which arrives on a non-valid part of the target is not counted as a touch; it is not registered by the apparatus, it does not stop the fencing phrase and does not annul any subsequent touches.
+However, a hit which arrives following a fencing fault or after going over the lateral boundary of the strip with both feet is not counted as a valid hit, but it stops the fencing phrase and therefore annuls any subsequent hit.